omniprime/100-days-of-code/log.md

 **Today's Progress**: Seek and Destroy

 **Thoughts:** This algorithm kicked my ass.
 I have learned that I am having a difficult time following a function inside of a function like that filter() expects.
 The last one was not as bad since Boolean is easier to follow, but having to make a simple function inside of the call will take some getting used to.

+### Day 27: January 29th, 2017

+**Today's Progress**: Javascripting basic algorithms and intro to JSON

+**Thoughts:** Finished up the basic algorithms on FCC.
+Moved onto the first lession of JSON APIs and Ajax.
+The final alogrithm was not too bad.
+I would like it to work for all characters and not just capitals, but that might be something for me to mess with later.
+It might be nice to have a simple cipher for future notes so not everyone can read my notes.